f5njustus/F5_bot_defense_for_AWS_CloudFront/lab1.rst

 |lab1-019|

-Note:You should select paths to HTML pages that end users are likely to visit before they browse to any protected endpoint.
+Note: You should select paths to HTML pages that end users are likely to visit before they browse to any protected endpoint.

-|lab1-020|

 6. Define a **Name** and a **Path**.
-It is recommended that you use wildcards to select JS insertions paths for HTML pages (such as /index.htm and /login/\*, and other pages that end users are likely to arrive on).
+Note: It is recommended that you use wildcards to select JS insertions paths for HTML pages (such as /index.htm and /login/\*, and other pages that end users are likely to arrive on).
 Global wildcards (such as /\*, and \*) are **not recommended** for Insertion Paths.

+|lab1-020|

 7. Click **Apply**.
 The **JS Insertion Path** is added to the table.
 Click **Add Item** to add additional JS Insertion Paths.
 8. Once all JS Insertions Paths are added, click **Apply**.
 9. You can choose specific web pages to exclude.
 In the **Exclude Paths** field, click **Add Item**.
 It is better to be selective with **JS Insertions** to save money rather than adding a long list of exclusions.
 A small cost is incurred per inclusion request for AWS lambda to check for exclusions.